Procurement Glossary

 Practical example

-A German automotive supplier concludes a three-year supply contract with a Chinese manufacturer for EUR 5 million.
-The exchange rate clause defines the EUR/CNY exchange rate at the time the contract is concluded as the basis.
+A German automotive supplier signs a three-year supply contract with a Chinese manufacturer worth €5 million.
+The exchange rate clause defines the EUR/CNY rate at the time the contract is signed as the basis.
 In the event of deviations of more than 4%, 60% of the difference is borne by the supplier and 40% by the buyer.
-After 18 months, the CNY rises by 6%, which would increase the procurement costs by EUR 120,000.
-As a result of the clause, the buyer only bears 48,000 euros of the additional costs, while the supplier bears 72,000 euros.
+After 18 months, the CNY rises by 6%, which would increase procurement costs by €120,000.
+Under the clause, the buyer bears only €48,000 of the additional costs, while the supplier bears €72,000.

-- Basic course definition for contract conclusion
+- Basic course definition for concluding a contract

 - Regular course monitoring every three months